 In the evening, I had some strawberries, topped with a mixture of coconut cream and butter, sweetened with stevia, and flavoured with vanilla extract.
 Yummy.

-On the bright site, I’m using the Protein Fasting days for re-learning to use coconut milk and cream instead of dairy.
+On the bright side, I’m using the Protein Fasting days for re-learning to use coconut milk and cream instead of dairy.
 I should use coconut more often on the rest of my keto days.
 I don’t think too much dairy (especially cheese) does me a lot of good.

 Macronutrients for the day were: 138 g Fat (82%), 17 g Protein (5%), and blasphemous 92 g Total Carbs, of which 50 g were Net Carbs (13%).